 Ceilidh in a BreweryWe've recently started hosting a ceilidh in our brewery.
 Our inaugural strip the willows-fest was on the 29th December 2018 which sold out in a matter of days.
 Our events are ticketed to ensure we keep an eye on numbers and to make sure there is plenty of room for 'vigourous' dancing!

 Our next event will be on 30th March 2019 and follows a similar plan as before.
 This time though we're providing MORE CEILIDH and a bigger break for food.
 The ceilidh will be split up into two 1hr15min sections with a half hour break in-between and will be followed by a disco until last orders from our well stocked and fully licensed bar.
 We'll have our wood fired pizza oven working flat out along with a big pot of stovies to help feed the masses during the break which is all part of the ticket price.
 Your first Ovenstone 109 pint of craft ale is on us too.
 Tickets are priced at £17.50 and will be on sale from the 4th February 2019.
-They can be ordered direct from the brewery.
-Either call us or use the contact form (here) to get in touch.
+They can be ordered direct from the brewery or via our online shop here .

 Pittenweem Arts Festival 2018

 All done and dusted now but we had a fabulous time being an art gallery for 9 days.
 We made many, many cakes (about 50 in total) during the week for our brewery bar and at one point sold out of beer!
 We're the biggest venue at the festival by far and with disabled access, 16 artists and loads of parking we're a one-stop-shop for festival visitors .
 Brian Anderson, our wonderfully talented local media magic man, has put together two little videos for you to get a proper feel of what the festival was like.
 Fancy using us as a venue?
 Get in touch.